mvthul/AzLighthouse/README.md

 ## 5. Deploy Sentinel using template.

-If you would like the connectors connected you will want the customer with Global Admin to go through these steps.
+If you would like the standard connectors to be connected, the customer must be signed in with Global Admin.
 Otherwise the SOC can complete the basic deployment and the work with the customer to complete the configuration steps.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjoelst%2FAzLighthouse%2Fmain%2FDeploy-Sentinel%2Fazuredeploy.json/createUIDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2Fjoelst%2FAzLighthouse%2Fmain%2FDeploy-Sentinel%2FcreateUiDefinition.json" target="_blank"><img src="https://aka.ms/deploytoazurebutton"/>